How to improve your skills and employability

 Time abroad is especially valuable if you use it to learn or perfect a language.
 Having a language besides English will always be helpful in looking for work, especially in businesses or services with an international dimension.
 Even if you haven’t studied a language, and most major countries will have an organisation in Ireland that offers you the chance to learn.
 These courses aren’t free, but don’t underestimate the value of a second (or third) language to your job prospects!

 Being employable is about more than having the right skills and a good CV.
-Nowadays employers will often take an interest in your online presence, and that means most of your social media profiles are just a Google search away.
+Employers will often take an interest in your online presence, and that means most of your social media profiles are just a Google search away.
 If you don’t want potential employers reading every little thing on your timeline, consider changing your profile settings so only your online friends can see what you post.
 Make sure you’re not putting out inflammatory or offensive material online, especially if it’s not something you’d want to defend in a job interview.
 And think carefully about which pictures you make public.
 An employer will read a lot into how you represent yourself on your social media platforms.